otpidusmatar/BumperVision/README.md

 - Trained accurate YOLOv8 robot and note detection model
 - Implemented optical flow algorithm to track detected robot bounding boxes
 - Created script to adjust FPS for testing latency effects with video samples
+- Used slopes and lengths of optical flow vectors to generate average movement vector for detected robots

 **To-Do:**
-- Process vectors of optical flow motion tracking
-- Simplify to easily interpreted "likelihood of note collection" variable based on vector and distance of opponent robot
+- Train multivariate logistic regression model to output a "likelihood of note collection" metric based on robot info
+- Implement visualization of logistic regression model for each note present in view
 - Design convenient GUI-based tool to test code

 Started March 9th, 2024